lux-sp4rk/bloodwork-vn/docs/manuscript.md

 She still loved to say “Captain Branson”, letting it linger on her lips like a kiss.

-He hadn’t died in battle, like so many assumed – an assumption she quietly encouraged – but in a drunken accident at last year’s Thanksgiving dinner.
+He hadn’t died in battle, like so many assumed – an assumption she quietly encouraged – but in a drunken accident only a few months ago at Thanksgiving dinner.
 On a dare, he’d climbed out a second-story window, boasting about his mountain goat reflexes.
 One wrong step, and he was gone.
 Rachel could still hear his voice sometimes, teasing her: “I must’ve been a mountain goat in a past life!”
+He had been an avid climber, his dream of summiting Everest never realized.
 The memory brought a bitter smile to her lips.

 Old compulsions had a way of returning.
-After Ethan’s deployments it was food; now it was vodka and pills.
+After Ethan’s deployments it was food; now it was liquor and pills.
 “Addict,” she tested the word.
 It tasted like metal.

 A noise startled her.
 Faint at first, like a mechanical hum, but growing louder.
-She sat up groggily, her wine glass, printed with a drunken crow and the words “Nevermore Sober!!”, half-full of cranberry vodka tipping over onto the carpet.
+She sat up groggily, her wine glass, which never held wine anymore, was printed with a drunken crow and the words “Nevermore Sober!!”.
+Half-full of cranberry vodka, she tipped it over onto the carpet when she heard the metallic voice.

-Then a metallic voice pierced the quiet: "By the blood of the dragon, target confirmed!"
+"By the blood of the dragon, target confirmed!"

 Tommy’s scream followed, sharp and panicked.